 • Artwork must have been completed within the past 3 years.

-• Artwork displayed in the retail gallery must be for sale.
+• Artwork submitted to accepted to the retail gallery must be for sale.